martinpeck/martinpeck.github.io/_posts/2022-02-03-lets-rewrite-everything.markdown

 - Is there a new feature, or a part of the system, that you can try this out on?
 - Have you worked out the step-by-step plan for the rewrite?

-Even if your plan has holes, having *something* that illustrates the what you'd approach the rewrite makes it easier for others to see the way forward.
+Even if your plan has holes, having *something* that illustrates the way you'd approach the rewrite makes it easier for others to see that path forward.

 ## Present the Down Side